Garmin Ltd (GRMN)'s Winning Formula: Financial Metrics and Compe

 Financial Strength Breakdown

-Garmin Ltd's financial robustness is reflected in its Financial Strength rating of 8/10.
-The company's Altman Z-Score of 12.83 indicates a strong buffer against financial distress, underscoring its solid financial stability.
-Additionally, a low Debt-to-Revenue ratio of 0.02 highlights Garmin's strategic debt management, further solidifying its financial health.
+Garmin Ltd's financial resilience is evident in its robust balance sheet and strategic capital management.
+The company's Altman Z-Score of 16.27 suggests a strong buffer against financial distress.
+Additionally, its minimal Debt-to-Revenue ratio of 0.02 highlights effective debt management, further solidifying its financial health.

 Profitability and Growth Metrics

-Garmin Ltd excels in profitability, as evidenced by its Profitability Rank of 9/10.
-The company's Piotroski F-Score and a Predictability Rank of 4.5 stars further affirm its operational efficiency and consistent performance.
-In terms of growth, Garmin has demonstrated a strong commitment to expansion, with a 3-Year Revenue Growth Rate of 7.7%, outperforming 63.31% of peers in the Hardware industry.
-This growth is complemented by a significant increase in EBITDA over recent years.
+Garmin Ltd's profitability is impressive, as indicated by its high Profitability Rank and a Piotroski F-Score.
+The company's consistent operational performance is further reflected in its 4.5-star Predictability Rank.
+In terms of growth, Garmin Ltd has demonstrated a strong commitment to expansion, with a 3-Year Revenue Growth Rate of 7.7%, outperforming 63.82% of its industry peers.
+The company's EBITDA has also seen significant growth, with a three-year growth rate of 2.4 and a five-year rate of 6.8.

 Conclusion

-Considering Garmin Ltd's robust financial strength, impressive profitability, and consistent growth metrics, the GF Score distinctly highlights the company's strong position for potential market outperformance.
-Investors looking for similar opportunities can explore other high-performing companies using the GF Score Screen available to GuruFocus Premium members.
+Considering Garmin Ltd's robust financial strength, impressive profitability, and consistent growth metrics, the GF Score effectively highlights the company's strong position for potential market outperformance.
+Investors looking for similar opportunities can explore other high-scoring companies using the GF Score Screen available to GuruFocus Premium members.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.